stefanfoulis/django-class-based-auth-views/README.rst

 related packages
 ================

-* https://github.com/brutasse/django-password-reset/ has class based views to reset forgotten passwords by email confirmation
+* `django-password-reset <https://github.com/brutasse/django-password-reset>`_ has class based views to reset orgotten passwords by email confirmation.

 A reimplementation of ``django.contrib.auth.views`` as class based views.
 Hopefully at some point this project or something similar will make it into django proper.

 Currently ``LoginView`` and ``LogoutView`` are implemented.

-See `django-password-reset <https://github.com/brutasse/django-password-reset>`_ for class based password management views.

 Installation